SuvanshShukla/ovgu-magdeburg/02_HCAI/project-topic-research.md

 - This paper tries to establish and review guidelines that should be present between usage of AI by humans
 - It helps highlight that unrestricted or unguided usage is not as effective nor trustworthy as following a framework

+---

+## Slide 7: HCAI Principles Involved in our topic

+Our topic is relevant to the following mandatory components:

+1. HCAI Aspect of Fairness
+    Usage of AI in an undisclosed and deceptive manner would increase plagiarism and risk integrity

+2. HCAI Aspect of Trustworthiness
+    Usage of AI may increase fraud and enable malicious intent in academic and professional environments

+3. User Perspective of a real world scenario
+    We would be dealing with real world usage of AI by users of all fields and backgrounds

+4. User Perspective of human interaction
+    We would be looking into the motivations of people behind usage of AI for misuse, fraud and deception